Main menu

 Delete all profiles

-Clicking this button deletes all profiles after a confirmation prompt.
+Clicking this button removes all profiles after a confirmation prompt.

 Import profiles from JSON file